Tony Horwitz, 'Confederates in the Attic' author, dies at 60

 BOSTON (AP) — Tony Horwitz, a Pulitzer Prize-winning journalist and the best-selling author of "Confederates in the Attic," has died.
 He was 60.

-Sarah Hutson, director of publicity at Penguin Press, said in an email that Horwitz died Monday of apparent cardiac arrest in Washington, D.C.
+Horwitz died Monday of apparent cardiac arrest in Washington, D.C., Sarah Hutson, a spokeswoman for his publisher, Penguin Press, said in an email.

-He was on a publicity tour for his latest book, "Spying on the South: An Odyssey Across the American Divide."
+He had been on a publicity tour for his latest book, "Spying on the South: An Odyssey Across the American Divide."

-Horwitz lived in West Tisbury, Massachusetts.
+Horwitz lived in West Tisbury, Massachusetts, on Martha's Vineyard.
 He covered conflicts in the Middle East, Africa and the Balkans for The Wall Street Journal for decades.

 Horwitz was a native of Washington who attended Brown University and Columbia University's Graduate School of Journalism.